EmmanuelObi/sendchamp-task/README.md

 # This is a brief implementation of Sendchamp's pricing page.
+[View Live](https://sendchamp-task.vercel.app/)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), Chakra UI and Recoil JS for state management.